tigrouind/WL1-Editor/README.md

 Tips :
 - Red items are boss enemies sets.
 - Yellow items are related to treasure rooms.
 Warps that lead to a sector with a treasure key or a skull door should always use the related treasure enemy set.
 This will automatically open skull door and remove key if treasure has already been collected.
+- Green :
-- Skulls in green will be already open (no need to use coins)
+  - Skull already open (no need to use coins)
+  - Guragura with coin sequence
+  - Pouncer that follow player

 ## Overworld / world maps
 - Open <kbd>View</kbd> > <kbd>Overworld</kbd>